 Peru's tourist police are charged with aiding and looking after foreign tourists in Peru.

-Swindles and Scams in Peru
+Strikes and Demonstrations in Peru

 Tips for Walking in Cities in Peru